Birds' stomachs too full of plastic to eat

 Try Plastic Pollution - Level 5 | Plastic Pollution - Level 6

-A BBC team has filmed disturbing footage of the devastating impact plastic pollution is having on seabirds in the Tasman Sea, which is between Australia and New Zealand.
-The film crew was working on the remote Lord Howe Island for a new wildlife documentary called "Drowning in Plastic".
-They filmed many birds that had died because their stomachs were literally too full of plastic to be able to eat any food.
+The BBC made a worrying film about the terrible impact plastic is having on seabirds near Australia.
+The team was on Lord Howe Island for a new documentary.
+They filmed dead birds with stomachs full of plastic.
 The birds starved to death because there was no room in their stomachs for food.
-The documentary team filmed marine biologists working on the island to try and save the birds.
-The scientists captured hundreds of chicks and physically removed plastic from their stomachs to give them a chance of survival.
+Marine biologists are working to save the birds.
+They removed plastic from the stomachs of hundreds of chicks to increase their chance of survival.